Machine Wallet Guardrails

 Threat: Key Compromise

-Scenario: SPA or SBA signing key is stolen.
+Scenario: SBA signing key is stolen.

 Mitigations: